Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to bypass authentication.
+Successful exploitation of this vulnerability could allow an attacker with administrative privileges to access sensitive files in an unintended, undocumented way.

 3. TECHNICAL DETAILS